Virtual-Coffee/VC-Community-Docs/docs/monthly-challenges/new-year-new-goal/README.md

   - 'monthly challenge'
 ---

 In this challenge, we encourage members to set their goals for the year and break them into achievable goals for each month.
-Our Coffee Table Groups — Accountabilibuddies, Tech Interview Study Group, and The Pack Hunt — are participating in and supporting this challenge!
+Our Coffee Table Groups can participate in and support this challenge — check in with Meg, our Weekly Events Maintainer, to find out how!

 :::tip